OpenPodcar/OpenPodcar/README.md

 - Download the MCP4725 library file and place it into Arduino's **LIBRARIES** folder
 - Arduino firmware source is supplied in the distribution ThrottleControlSerial.ino
 - Connect the Arduino USB to the laptop
-- Open Arduino IDE and ThrottleControlSerial.ino
+- Open Arduino IDE and the ThrottleControlSerial.ino file
-- Upload this code
+- Click on **Upload**
 - **Testing**
-	- Material: Arduino
-	- Open Arduino serial monitor
+	- open Arduino serial monitor
 	- set baudrate to 115000
 	- type in some commands such as:
 		- "FA:170" for zeroing